A half-century of global collaboration in science and the 'Shrinking World': Results: Kaleidoscopes of international collaboration

 \subsection{Number of works}

-We begin by presenting the analysis results of the number of works produced over the past half-century.
-In doing so, the rule for counting work for each country is as follows.
-If a work has both nationalities of X and Y, the work is counted as one work output for each country, X and Y. Even if there are multiple contributors from X, the work is only counted as one in the production volume for X. If no country information is known for all the contributors to a given work, the work is counted as \q{unknown}.
+We begin by presenting the results of our analysis on the number of works produced over the past half-century.
+To count works for each country, we adopted the binary counting method based on nationality, as introduced in the previous section.
+To reiterate the rule, if a work has nationalities of X and Y, it is counted as 1 work output for each country.
+Even if there are multiple contributors from X, the work is only counted as 1 in the production volume for X. If no country information is known for all the contributors to a given work, the work is counted as \q{unknown}.